 - overall level of external debt;

 - operational boundary for debt;

 - upper limits on fixed interest rate exposure;

-- upper limits on variable rate exposure;
+- upper limits on variable rate exposure:

 - limits on the maturity structure of debt;

 - limits on investments for more than 364 days.

-The Authority's borrowing with the Public Works Loan Board reduced from £42.1m at the start of the year to £41.1m at the end following the repayment of £1.0m of loans in the year.
+The Authority's borrowing with the Public Works Loan Board reduced from £41.1m at the start of the year to £39.1m at the end following the repayment of £2.0m of loans in the year.
 Interest paid during the year on existing long term borrowing totalled £2.1m.

-Balance Sheet Financial Position at 31st March 2016
+Balance Sheet Financial Position at 31st March 2017

 The net worth (total reserves) of the Authority is shown in the Balance Sheet.
-From the CIES it can be seen that the Authority's net worth has increased by £104.057m over the year, and as a consequence the current net liability on total reserves has reduced from (£1,001.522m) to (£897.465m).
+From the CIES it can be seen that the Authority's net worth has decreased by £182.876m over the year, and as a consequence the current net liability on total reserves has increased from (£897.465m) to (£1,080.341m).
 However, the reason for the net liability (negative reserve) is that a number of reserves making up the net worth relate to technical adjustments arising from the pensions reserve and the capital adjustments reserve, and these reserves are not available to spend.
 Note 22 provides more detail on unusable reserves.
-The pensions reserve alone has a net liability of £934.895m reflecting underlying commitments that the Authority has with regards to retirement benefits.
+The pensions reserve alone has a net liability of £1,115.085m reflecting underlying commitments that the Authority has with regards to retirement benefits.
 However arrangements are in place for funding the pension liability: